 Ruth is forced to give up her independence and move into assisted living.
 Her life is never quite the same.

+Does Ruth’s story sound familiar?
 How can you avoid this scenario?

+If you score high on the questionnaire or if staff observes you have gait or balance issues, you should discuss this with your provider.
 There are several possible fixes to try to prevent falls and injuries, and you and your provider should come up with the best options for you.

 Here are some common solutions: